2022 Rhode Island Rams baseball team

-The 2022 Rhode Island Rams baseball team represents the University of Rhode Island during the 2022 NCAA Division I baseball season.
-The Rams play their home games at Bill Beck Field as a member of the Atlantic 10 Conference They are led by head coach Raphael Cerrato, in his eighth year as manager.
+The 2022 Rhode Island Rams baseball team represented the University of Rhode Island during the 2022 NCAA Division I baseball season.
+The Rams played their home games at Bill Beck Field as a member of the Atlantic 10 Conference They were led by head coach Raphael Cerrato, in his eighth year as manager.

 Previous season

 The 2021 team won the Northern Division championship, obtaining a record of 28–26–1 (13–6) before losing in the semifinal round of the 2021 Atlantic 10 Conference baseball tournament.
 They did not earn an at-large bid into the NCAA tournament.